nklayman/vue-cli-plugin-electron-builder/README.md

 ### Electron Webpack:

+To see avalible options, check out [Electron Webpack Configuration Options](https://webpack.electron.build/configuration)

-As per Electron Webpack's documentation:
+As per Electron Webpack's documentation, they can be applied:

 > Configurations can be applied in `package.json` at `electronWebpack` or in a separate `electron-webpack.(json|json5|yml)`.